tonebot13/23andMeStore/README.md

 Python ver. = 2.7.12
+Use FireFox ver. = 46.0.1 (issues with versions newer - might be a webdriver problem fyi)

-This test should do the following:
+This test case do the following:
 1) Visit store.23andme.com/en-us/
-2) Add 5 kits and enters unique names for each kit.
+2) Add 5 kits and enter unique names for each kit.
 3) Continue to the shipping page and enter a valid US shipping address and other info.
 4) Continue through the shipping verification page and verifies that the payment page is reached.